Coolboyrajat/My-Telegram-Bot/README.md

 - Use Token.pickle if file not found with Service Account, for all Gdrive functions
 - Random Service Account for each task
 ### Status
-- Clone Status
-- Extract Status
-- Archive Status
-- Seed Status
+- Monitor each tasks <em>Cloning Status, Extracting Status, Archiving Status, Seeding Status</em>
-- Status Pages for unlimited tasks
+- Multiple Status Pages for unlimited tasks
-- Ability to cancel upload/clone/archive/extract/split
+- Ability to cancel on going tasks like upload/clone/archive/extract/split
-- Cancel all buttons for choosing specific tasks status to cancel
+- Cancel all command to end every tasks or specific category
 - Fix flooding issues
 - Fix overall upload and download speed
 ### Yt-dlp